Skip to content

 How to Reference the Initial Git Commit

-In some cases, you want to know the initial commit hash in your script for any reason.
-As you know, Git has a HEAD, which shows the last commit, but Git doesn't have a TAIL according to this logic.
+In some cases, you need to know the initial commit hash in a script.
+While Git uses HEAD to reference the latest commit, it does not have a direct reference to the first commit.
 Here, we will explain how to get the initial commit hash.

 Referencing the initial commit

-To get the initial commit in your script, you must run git-rev-list instead of git log in the following way:
+To get the initial commit hash in your script, use git rev-list instead of git log:

 git rev-list --max-parents=0 HEAD